marinednadude/OSU-Machida-metazoan-18S-V8-PCR/NOAA-PMEL-OME-OSU-Machida-Metazoan-18S-V8-PCR-Protocol-BeBOP.md

 ### Quality control

 1. Plates should be removed from the thermocycler after the run completes and stored at 4°C until run on a gel.
 Storing the PCR product at -20˚C is ideal for 1-6 month term storage, while -80˚C is ideal for long-term storage.
+2. Qubit quantification was used to test the success of the amplicon amplification.
+CQLS OSU followed the standard (Qubit dsDNA HS Assay Kit protocol)[https://assets.thermofisher.com/TFS-Assets/LSG/manuals/Qubit_dsDNA_HS_Assay_UG.pdf] by ThermoFisher.

 ### PCR Clean-up